esimorre/twistranet/README.txt

 You can get other informations in the "docs" folder inside this package about:

+- installing PIP

 - installing/upgrading/uninstalling twistranet with PIP

+- installing twistranet with pip behind a proxy

-- installing Twistranet for testing and development (using virtualenv / installing in place the devel package from GITHUB / localization / running tests ...)
+- installing Twistranet for testing and development (using virtualenv / installing in place the devel package from github.com / localization / running tests ...)

 - Running Twistranet in debug mode